Kotlin/kotlinx.coroutines/docs/topics/shared-mutable-state-and-concurrency.md

 [//]: # (title: Shared mutable state and concurrency)

 Coroutines can be executed parallelly using a multi-threaded dispatcher like the `Dispatchers.Default`.
 It presents all the usual parallelism problems.
-Here, the main problem is the synchronization of access to a shared mutable state.
-Some solutions to this problem in the land of coroutines are similar to the solutions in the multi-threaded world, but others are unique.
+Here, the main problem is the synchronization of access to a **shared mutable state**.
+Some solutions to this problem in the land of coroutines which is similar to the solutions in the multi-threaded world, but others are unique.

 ## The problem